adambard/learnxinyminutes-docs/c++.html.markdown

     return Point(x + rhs.x, y + rhs.y);
 }

+// It's good practice to return a reference to the leftmost variable of
+// an assignment. `(a += b) == c` will work this way.
 Point& Point::operator+=(const Point& rhs)
 {
     x += rhs.x;
     y += rhs.y;

-    return *this;
+    // `this` is a pointer to the object, on which a method is called. return *this;
 }